Kigga

+Sirimane waterfall is located nearby Kigga.

 The history of Kigga dates back to the era of Ramayana.
 It is perhaps one of the oldest temples in Karnataka.

 Sage Vibhandaka, son of Kashyapa Brahma, engages in penance of Lord Shiva for thousands of years.
 Due to his devoted meditation, tapojwala from his forehead extended throughout the earth, and there was a chance that the earth would be burnt due to extreme tapo jwala.

 Hence, as a plan to control this tapo jwala destroy the earth, all devatas send apsaras to earth from devaloka to deviate the concentration of the sage Vibhandaka.

 Apsaras were engaged in jalakreeda on the banks of river Tunga with an intention to attract sage Vibhadaka.
 On seeing the apsaras on the bank of river Tunga, sage Vibhandaka is distracted by the divine power at work.
 Due to the momentary vacillation, there was an effusion of semen into the waters of river Tunga.
 Such an effusion of semen which was flowing in waters of River Tunga, was drunk by a cursed deer, which later gives birth to a male human child who was born with horn and had a divine radiant energy.
 As per its animal nature, deer leaves the child and walks away from the place.

 As a regular practice of spiritual discipline, Sage Vibhandaka visits the banks of river Tunga and listens to a crying sound of a child without anybody around the child.
 Since the sage is a trikaala jnani (a person who knows past, present, and future) he learns the tale of the child and he identifies the child to be of his family lineage and takes the baby to his ashram to care for him.

 As a mark of symbol for having come into existence through a deer, the child had a horn in his head.
 In Sanskrit, horn is called Shrunga.
 Since he had a rushi moola (primitive of a sage lineage) and a horn in his head, sage Vibhandaka named the child as "Rishyashrunga."
 The child grows in the shelter of sage Vibhandaka.